 In order to avoid cargo damage from moisture in closed CTUs during a long voyage, you should take care that other wet cargo, moisture inherent cargo, or cargo liable to leak are not packed together with cargo susceptible to damage by moisture.
 Do not use wet timber planks, bracings, pallets or packaging.

 In certain cases, you may be able to prevent damage to equipment and cargo by condensed water dripping from above by using protective material such as polythene sheeting.
 However, such sheeting or wrapping may promote mildew and other water damage if the overall moisture content within the CTU is too high.
 If you are going to rely on desiccants, you should make sure to calculate the necessary absorption capacity.

 When lumber is used as a packaging material or shipping materials, you may be required to comply with the quarantine regulations of the destination country.
 That may mean you need to place a phytosanitary certificate or proof that the lumber has been treated in a conspicuous place in the container.
 The International Plant Protection Convention (IPPC) mark should be burnished on each piece of lumber used.
 This applies to all pallets and any materials used in blocking and bracing including temporary bulkheads.
 In the United States, this information can be obtained from the Animal and Plant Health Inspection Service (APHIS), but shippers need to check the destination country’s phytosanitary authority.

 As you can see, that’s a lot to consider.
 But it’s really only the start.
 Shippers must be sure that the containers they use are in good condition and packed correctly.
-In Part 2 of this series of articles, I’ll take a closer look at the not-so indestructible shipping container.
-In Part 3, I’ll discuss the additional requirements for packing dangerous goods.
+In this article, I’ll discuss the additional requirements for packing dangerous goods.